niharikaannepu/Portfolio/README.md

     <section>
       <h2>About Me</h2>
       <p>
-        Final-year EEE student with a strong passion for Python development.
+        Bachelor's Degree in Electrical and Electronics Engineering with a strong passion for Python development.
 Seeking Python developer or software engineer roles to apply my problem-solving and coding skills.
       </p>
     </section>
     <section>